PalamaraLab/threads/README.md

     --region 1:234-567 (Optional) \
     --out output_4/allele.ages
 ```

+The output is a file with three columns: SNP id, position, age.

 ## Data consistency
 The manipulation of threading instructions performed using the `--fit_to_data` flag in `threads infer` can be performed separately using the command `threads fit-to-data`: